 9. The Ten Commandments serve as good place to start with teaching morality to our children.There are many views about whether the Old Testament laws are applicable to Christians today.
 Regardless of your stance on this, the moral precepts mentioned in the Ten Commandments are echoed in the law Christ and serve as a great place to start in talking with your children about obedience to the Lord.

 10. The Ten Commandments are a great picture of the character of God.
 The One who commands us to worship Him alone is a God who seeks His own glory and honor above all other gods.
 The One who commands us not to kill is the creator of all human life.
 The One who commands us not to commit adultery is the Always-Faithful One.
 The One who commands us not to covet is the God who has no need of anything.
 As parents, we should impress this truth on our children: by memorizing the Ten Commandments they are learning about the nature of God Himself.

-Coming Soon: Family Bible Study About the Ten Commandments
+Family Bible Study: Christ in the Commandments

 Pick up a copy of our new family Bible study, Christ in the Commandments.